EGI-Federation/documentation/content/en/users/dev-env/notebooks/integration/_index.md

 1. Copying the token to clipboard
 2. Saving the token to disk so it's accessible from your notebook files and/or terminal.
-Optionally you can request the token to be continuously refresh on disk so you don't need to to request new tokens.
+Optionally you can request the token to be continuously refreshed on disk so you don't need to to request new tokens.

 ![token extension](notebooks-token-extension.png)